Qabbout/Qabbout/README.md

 #### BIO

 - 👨‍💻 22
-- 👨‍🎓 BS with distinction in Computer Science, starting an MS
+- 👨‍🎓 BS with distinction in Computer Science, starting an MS in Computer Science
 - 🎱 I develope native Android, iOS and cross platform apps.
 - 🥝 Currently working on Khoudar, a flutter app for the vegetables markets in Lebanon.
 - 🌱 Learning all about mobile development.